TBD54566975/dap/README.md

 The DAP Registration endpoint is used to register a local handle with a DID at the domain hosting the registry.

+> [!IMPORTANT]
+> This endpoint is **NOT** required to be implemented by all DAP Registries.
+It is up to the domain owner to decide if they want to allow individuals to register their own DIDs with their handles.
+>
+> You can determine whether a registry permits registration by checking the metadata endpoint.

 #### Request
 **Method**: `POST`